jcgaukel/RepData_PeerAssessment1/PA1_template.md

 The interval with the highest average number of steps was 835 with an average of 206 steps.

 ## Imputing missing values
+Many of the values were missing from the data set provided.
+In order to fill in the missing values, the median value per interval was substituted for the missing values for the corresponding intervals.

 ```r
 # get the median number of steps per interval